-To increase the compression damping force and thereby harden the compression damping, turn the adjusting screw in direction (a).
-To decrease the compression damping force and thereby soften the compression damping, turn the adjusting screw in direction (b).
+To increase the compression damping force and thereby harden the compression damping, turn the adjusting bolt in direction (a).
+To decrease the compression damping force and thereby soften the compression damping, turn the adjusting bolt in direction (b).

-Compression damping setting:
+Compression damping setting (for fast compression damping):